chemle/emle-engine/README.md

 A simple interface to allow electrostatic embedding of machine learning potentials using an [ORCA](https://orcaforum.kofo.mpg.de/i-nde-x.php-)-like interface.
 Based on [code](https://github.com/emedio/embedding) by Kirill Zinovjev.
 An example [sander](htps://ambermd.org/AmberTools.h) implementation is provided.
 This works by reusing the existing interface between sander and [ORCA](https://orcaforum.kofo.mpg.de/index.php), meaning that no modifications to sander are needed.
+An [OpenMM](#openmm-integration) interface is also available via [Sire](https://sire.openbiosim.org).
 The embedding model currently supports the HCNOS elements.
 We plan to add support for further elements in the near future.

 Further details can be found in our paper, available [here](https://pubs.acs.org/doi/10.1021/acs.jctc.4c00248).
 Please cite this work if you use `emle-engine` in your research.
 Supplementary